JiechengZhao/blog/_posts/byebye_crypto.md

   url: "/assets/blog/byebye_crypto/cover.png"
 ---

-For the past two years, I have been engrossed in developing a DeFi derivative called Poption.
-Despite my efforts, I've decided to move away from this venture.
-My confidence in DeFi as a solution to the problems I aimed to solve has diminished.
-Nevertheless, I believe there's value in sharing the lessons learned from this experience, as we can often gain insights even from endeavors that don't pan out as expected.
+Over the past two years, I've dedicated myself to creating a DeFi derivative known as Poption.
+Despite my dedication and effort, I've reached a decision to step away from this project.
+My belief in DeFi as a viable solution for the challenges I sought to address has waned.
+However, I find it important to share the insights and lessons learned from this endeavor.
+With this sharing, I aim to close this chapter of my journey and open the door to new adventures and opportunities.

 ## Identifying Financial Market Challenges